Optimizing DER Aggregate Flexibility via Network Reconfiguration: Numerical Simulations

 \subsubsection{Test Feeder Model}

 In this paper, the modified IEEE 123-node test feeder \cite{bobo2021second}, \cite{kersting2001radial} with 6 controllable switches is used to verify the effectiveness of the proposed approach.
 Fig. \ref{fig:IEEE123} shows the position of each switch.
 Bus 1 is the substation bus.
 The load bus voltage ranges are $[0.95,1.05]\,$p.u., with the reference voltage set at $4.16$ kV.
 The base power is 1 MVA.
 The DERs include 5 HVAC units, 5 PV systems, 5 ES systems, 5 controllable loads, and 5 EVs, whose locations are shown in Table \ref{tab:der_nodes}.
-Loads at the remaining buses are assumed to be uncontrollable.
+Loads at the remaining buses are assumed to be uncontrollable. {The HVAC parameters are summarized in Appendix~\ref{app:DER}}.
 The capacity of each ES system is $100$ kWh, with a charge and discharge range of $0$ to $100$ kW.
 Their SoCs are constrained between $0.05$ and $0.95$.
 The battery capacities of the EVs are assumed to follow a gamma distribution \cite{Yunfei31}, $\Gamma(4.5, 6.3)$.
 All EVs use level-1 (slow) charging, consistent with typical residential behavior.
 The maximum and minimum battery capacities are $72$ kWh and $10$ kWh, respectively.
 The time interval from 12:00 to 15:00 is selected for illustration purposes in this study, with a 1-hour interval.
-The power factor of both uncontrollable loads and DER outputs is assumed to be $0.95$.
+The power factor of both uncontrollable loads and DER outputs is assumed to be $0.95$. {The uncontrollable load profiles are summarized in Appendix~\ref{app:load}}.
 For DER parameters, $\alpha_d = 0.9$, $\beta_d \in [-0.011, -0.008]$, and $\eta_d = 0.9$ for all $d \in \mathcal{D}$.